-Some people feel it is too complex or too costly to draw up an estate plan, but the most costly error of all is failure to plan.
+Some may feel it is too complex or too costly to draw up an estate plan, but not planning is the most costly error for you and your family.

 About half of all Americans do not have a will, which leaves it to state law to distribute their property when they die.
-If they have children, a court will decide where they will live and who will make important decisions about their money, education, and way of life.
+If they have children, a court will decide where they will live and who will care for them and make important decisions about their money, education, and way of life.

 Properly designed estate plans